Root Canal (Endodontics in Detroit, MI)

 1) The patient is sedated and the dentist uses special tools to access the tooth’s damaged tissue.

-2) The Stamford dentist thoroughly cleans and disinfects the tooth, then fills it up with a substance called gutta-percha to protect it from future damage.
+2) The Detroit dentist thoroughly cleans and disinfects the tooth, then fills it up with a substance called gutta-percha to protect it from future damage.

 3) A crown is secured to the top of the tooth to reinforce and protect it.
 This is commonly done at a separate appointment.